 If you like Indian street food, do try aloo tikki.
 These are golden and crispy spiced potato patties shallow fried to perfection.

-On rainy days, all that my heart desires is a good book to curl up with, a cup of tea and, of course, aloo chaat.
-Aloo chaat is one of those snacks that is ready in a jiffy!
+On rainy days, all that my heart desires is a good book to curl up with, a cup of tea, and... aloo chaat, Delhi style.
+This Delhi aloo chaat is one of those snacks that is ready in a snap!
 And it is one that nobody, and I mean nobody can refuse.
 The chaat masala (a special combination of choice spices), lemon juice and tamarind give the potatoes a piquancy that is music to the taste buds.

 Like with everything else, there are many, many variations of aloo chaat that you will find on the internet and each one will differ in the time taken, the ingredients used, the spice level etc. Why I like my version of this popular street food is because it ticks all the right boxes.

 what makes this aloo chaat recipe work

 - It's easy - This is an aloo chaat recipe that almost anyone can make.
 No culinary skills required.
 Seriously.
 Just shallow fry some boiled baby potatoes in a cast-iron skillet and mix in a few spices and that's it.

 - It's quick - How much time does it take to toss a few ingredients together?
 If you have boiled potatoes at hand, it's ready in 5 minutes, tops.

 - It's super-tasty - I challenge you to have just one or two potato halves and stop.
 Once you start, you will be craving for more, so don’t be surprised if you find yourself devouring the whole bowl!